How to Help Older Adults Cope with Loss and Grief

 Be Present and Listen

 Often, just having someone to talk to makes a big difference.
-Silence can be comforting too.
+Silence can be comforting, too.
 Sitting together, even without speaking, can bring peace and support.

 Encourage Daily Routines